-This inquiry has continued applicability due to a keen interest to understand the dynamics between a firm's socially responsible culture and how philanthropy can be a strategic weapon in the competitive political environment.
-It is assumed that all political firms do not view and utilize philanthropy validation.
+This inquiry has continued applicability due to a keen interest to understand the dynamics between a firm's socially responsible culture and how philanthropy can be a strategic weapon in the competitive business environment.
+It is assumed that all business firms do not view and utilize philanthropy validation.
 It is in the execution of a private profit sector corporate philanthropic initiative whereby the organization carries out its ethical mission.
-In a future study, an assessment of how philanthropy can be best-suited to add influence on a non-profit making organization plans may add validity and credibility.
+In a future study, an assessment of how philanthropy can be best-suited to add influence on a profit making organization plans may add validity and credibility.

-To minimize objections and maximize impacts, political organizations CP should ideally be driven by strategic considerations.
+To minimize objections and maximize impacts, FMCG organizations CP should ideally be driven by strategic considerations.
 This is not to dismiss the other motivations for CP.
-Altruistic motives, in particular, which expect nothing in return for return for a philanthropic gift other than social advancement, are noble and can dominate thinking in political parties.
-Nevertheless, the alignment of parties CP with the mission, goals, and objectives of the firm can not only reduce skepticism about motives, increase employee participation, and reduce stakeholder suspicions about ingratiation.
-It can also enable the firm to make a meaningful and direct social impact, while simultaneously indirectly benefitting its own bottom line in the long run through reputational capital, employee commitment, and trust or acquiescence among regulatory institutions and legislative bodies
+Altruistic motives, in particular, which expect nothing in return for return for a philanthropic gift other than social advancement, are noble and can dominate thinking in business firms.
+Nevertheless, the alignment of business with the mission, goals, and objectives of the firm can not only reduce skepticism about motives, increase employee participation, and reduce stakeholder suspicions about ingratiation.